-We next consider the implications of these results from the vantage point of law’s effect on its constituents.
+In this section we consider the implications of these results from the vantage point of law’s effect on its constituents.
 We begin by identifying how our results regarding majority nationalism laws relate to the theory and critique of expressive law.
-We continue by defining and discussing the provocative effect of law documented in our studies.
-We argue that this effect was largely overlooked by the expressive law scholarship and previous studies on majority nationalism laws in particular.
+We then define and discuss the provocative effect of law documented in our studies.
+We argue that this effect has been largely overlooked by the expressive law scholarship and previous studies on majority nationalism laws in particular.
 We then briefly consider the spillover of law’s effects and the combined effect of different laws.
 We conclude by discussing limitations and future research directions and by addressing the relevance of our findings to recent legal and political events.

-Majority Nationalism and the Expressive Effect of Law
+A. Majority Nationalism and the Expressive Effect of Law

-The study of majority nationalism and tolerance towards minorities has pointed to a negative relationship between the legal institutionalization of the dominant culture and tolerance (Weldon 2006; Gibson and Gouws 2000).
-However, the causal direction of the relationship (and specifically whether law is causing intolerance or merely following it) remained an open question.
-Our results caution against attributing responsibility over lower tolerance to law.
-We already noted that citizenship laws are not divorced from political climate and the landscape of public opinion more broadly.
-Our research design allowed us to hold constant political climate and compare the expressive effects of a neutral law versus a majority nationalism law, and we found no evidence for greater intolerance following the latter.
+The literature on majority nationalism and tolerance toward minorities points to a negative relationship between the legal institutionalization of the dominant culture and tolerance (Gibson and Gouws 2000; Weldon 2006).
+However, the causal direction of the relationship—whether the law is causing intolerance or merely following it—remains an open question.
+Our results caution against attributing responsibility for lower levels of tolerance to law.
+Our research design allowed us to hold constant the political climate while testing the effects of a majority nationalism law, and we found no evidence for greater intolerance.
 To be sure, evidence of intolerance and exclusion of minorities from public and private resources was clear and substantial, particularly among the Nation Law’s supporters.
 But it was independent from the law, not caused by it.

-These findings allow us to revisit an old debate in law and economics regarding the mechanism through which law may impact social norms.
-The expressive theory of law argues that law can foster change by conveying that a certain norm received a consensual status.
-As many critiques have noted, this argument contains an unresolved tension between its two central premises: (1) that the law reflects the majority norm, and (2) that this enables law to change the majority norm.
+These findings allow us to revisit an old debate in law and economics regarding the mechanism through which law may affect social norms.
+The expressive theory of law argues that law can foster change by conveying that a certain norm has received a consensual status.
+As many critiques have noted, this argument contains an unresolved tension between its two central premises: (1) that the law reflects the majority norm and (2) that this enables law to change the majority norm.
 The puzzle is obvious: If the law already reflects people’s views, then how can it also change their views?
 Why would a law that reflects the social norm have any behavioral effect at all?
-(Scott, 2000, pp. 1627-1628).
-Scott refers to this puzzle as a “chicken and egg” question.
-Other scholars are skeptic that law has any expressive impact independent of its threat of sanctions.
+Scott (2000, pp. 1627–1628) refers to this puzzle as a “chicken and egg” question.
+Other scholars are even skeptical that law has any expressive impact independent of its threat of sanctions.